mcaat/Praat-plugin_AudioTools/README.md

    - **macOS:**     `~/Library/Preferences/Praat/plugins/`
    - **Linux:**     `~/.praat-dir/plugins/`

-3. **Copy the folder**⚠️ Important – Rename the folder after downloading or cloning, ensure that the folder name is exactly:`plugin_AudioTools`.
+3. **Important**⚠️ Rename the folder after downloading or cloning, ensure that the folder name is exactly:`plugin_AudioTools`.
  If the folder name differs, Praat will not display the “AudioTools” menu.
  Copy the renamed folder plugin_AudioTools into your Praat plugins directory.